Ahmed-mzn/transform-flowchart-to-csml/README.md

 # Description
-transform flowchart to xml based on some custom nodes like :
+Transform flowchart to xml based on some custom nodes like :

 - StartNode(start of code)
 - SayTextNode(print text)